 As described under the heading "Shanghai-Hong Kong Stock Connect and Shenzhen-Hong Kong Stock Connect" above, corporate income tax and individual income tax are temporarily exempted on gains derived by Hong Kong and overseas investors (including the Sub-Funds) on the trading of China A Shares through the Stock Connects, and capital gains derived by Hong Kong and overseas investors via the Stock Connects are exempted from value added tax, but Hong Kong and overseas investors are required to pay tax on dividends and/or bonus shares at the rate of 10% which will be withheld and paid to the relevant authority by the listed companies.
-If the Hong Kong and overseas investors can apply for the entitlement of treaty relief and refund of the overpaid tax with the Chinese tax authority of the A Share issuing company.
+If the Hong Kong and overseas investors such as the Sub-Funds are eligible for treaty relief on dividends, the Hong Kong and overseas investors can apply for the entitlement of treaty relief and refund of the overpaid tax with the Chinese tax authority of the A Share issuing company.